Associate of Applied Science

 Dental Hygienists may work as a member of an oral health or medical team focusing on the prevention of oral disease including assessment, diagnosis, treatment planning, implementation, evaluation, and documentation.
 As a student in this program, you will be providing direct care and education to a variety of patients across the lifespan who have varying degrees of special health care needs.

 Students graduating from an accredited Dental Hygiene program are required to successfully complete comprehensive written and clinical exams administered under the direction of the State Dentistry Examining Board, the American Dental Associations Joint Commission.

 Financial Aid Eligible

-This program is eligible for financial aid after August 9, 2013.
+This program is financial aid eligible.
 Please contact the Financial Aid Office for further details.

 Bachelor's degree completion options are available in a wide variety of educational

 and institutional settings.
 Wisconsin dental hygiene students interested in a degree

 completion option are eligible to apply to the Minnesota State University, Mankato

 online Bachelor of Science degree completion program.
 To learn more visit

 In addition to clinical practice, a dental hygienist may be employed in a variety of career pathways including: education, sales, community programs, local, state, federal or tribal health programs, health care related project management, marketing and research.
 Entrepreneurial opportunities also exist.